 If an off-center soft contact lens remains stuck far behind your eyelid, try putting a new contact lens on the eye and blink normally.
 This can help “draw out” the stuck lens to the center of the eye where it can be easily removed.

-If the contact stuck in your eye is a gas permeable (GP) contact lens, the removal technique is different.
-You want to avoid massaging your eyelid, as this may cause the GP lens to abrade the eye.
+If the contact stuck in your eye is a hard gas permeable (GP) contact lens, the removal technique is different.
+You’ll want to avoid massaging the eyelid, since this can cause the hard lens to scratch the eye.

-Another option is to use a small “suction cup” device sold in the contact lens solutions section of drug stores.
-Gently press this device on the center of the GP lens, and it will adhere to the lens, allowing you to remove the lens from your eye.
+Another option is to use a small “suction cup” device sold in the contact lens care section of drug stores.
+Gently press the concave end of this device onto the center of the GP lens, and it will adhere to the lens.
+Then, gently pull the lens off the surface of your eye.

-If none of these techniques work, call your eye doctor immediately to arrange to have the doctor or a member of his or her staff remove the lens for you.
+If none of these techniques work, call an eye doctor to have the doctor or a member of their staff remove the lens as soon as possible.